-Thousands are expected to flock to the UK for this year's Olympics, but the legacy of the Games could see extra visitors to top hotels in London for years to come thanks to future sporting events being held in the capital.
+Thousands are expected to flock to the UK for this year’s Olympics, but the legacy of the Games could see extra visitors to boutique hotels London for years to come thanks to future sporting events being held in the capital.

 It has been announced this week that London has been chosen to host the 2015 European hockey championships, which will be held at the Lee Valley Hockey Centre at the Olympic Park.

 The EuroHockey Championships, which will take place in August 2015, will be the first major international tournament to be held in the Olympic Park after the London 2012 Olympic Games.

 Hockey’s governing body in Europe the European Hockey Federation (EHF) unanimously voted to award the championships to London.

 They praised the England Hockey Board’s (EHB) commitment to creating a legacy for hockey in the country, with the Hockey Nation participation programme rolling out nationwide this spring and some 630,000 spectators set to attend hockey matches at London 2012.